dflay/NMR-ANA/doc/README.md

    See `./src/main.cpp` for an example of code utilizing the classes mentioned in chapter 2.
 The user needs to provide a number of things to the classes, listed below:

-   - The run number(s).
+   - The run number(s)
    - The date
    - Which analysis method to use, whether or not to use a time range, along with the desired start and end times of said time range.
    - The verbosity level, which controls how much information is printed to screen during an analysis.
    - The offset order, which determines what offset correction to apply to the data upon loading from input files.

    All of these parameters are listed in the parameter input file, located in `./input/parameters.dat`.
    The user may also run an analysis using the graphical user interface (see next subsection).